AdaGold/scrabble/README.md

     - A `Scrabble` module
     - A `Scrabble::Scoring` **class**
 - Add some sort of data structure to `Scrabble::Scoring` to store the **individual letter scores** listed below
-- Read through the spec file `specs/scoring_spec.rb`, which corresponds to your `Scrabble::Scoring` class.
+- Read through the test file `test/scoring_test.rb`, which corresponds to your `Scrabble::Scoring` class.
 This file has some tests pre-written and some test stubs that you will need to fill in.
 - Be able to execute the tests using `rake` from the project root.

 #### Score chart